Combined pill

 • It may decrease the risk of developing ovarian cysts, fibroids and certain breast diseases (that are not cancerous).

-Disadvantadges of the combined pill include:
+Disadvantadges of the Combined pill include:

-• During your first time of use, you may experience certain side effects temporarily and some include headaches, sudden mood swings, nausea and breast tenderness-if these symptoms persist, you may need to consult your doctor for a change of pills
+headaches, sudden mood swings, nausea and breast tenderness-if these symptoms persist, you may need to consult your doctor for a change of pills

 • It can cause your blood pressure to rise over time